-The State has pledged and assigned to the Trust Fund, for the use of the Authority, (i) all motor fuel tax revenue imposed and collected by the State, (ii) all motor vehicle document fees imposed and collected by the State, (iii) all motor vehicle registration fees imposed and collected by the State, (iv) the Pledged Miscellaneous Transportation Revenue plus certain other miscellaneous transportation revenue and reimbursement which have not been pledged as security for the Bonds and (v) certain escheat revenues, which escheat revenues have not been pledged as security for the Bonds.
-Escheat revenues in the amount of \$10,000,000 were transferred to the Trust Fund from fiscal 2000 until fiscal 2002, but were not transferred in fiscal 2003.
-Such escheat revenues were again transferred to the Trust Fund in fiscal 2004, fiscal 2005 and fiscal 2006.
-Escheat revenues in the amount of \$24,000,000 were transferred to the Trust Fund in fiscal 2007.
-The scheduled fiscal 2008, 2009 and 2010 transfers of escheat revenues to the Trust Fund have been suspended.
+The State has pledged and assigned to the TTF, for the use of the Authority, (i) all motor fuel tax revenue imposed and collected by the State, (ii) all motor vehicle document fees imposed and collected by the State, (iii) all motor vehicle registration fees imposed and collected by the State, (iv) the Pledged Miscellaneous Transportation Revenue plus certain other miscellaneous transportation revenue and reimbursement which have not been pledged as security for the Bonds and (v) certain escheat revenues, which escheat revenues have not been pledged as security for the Bonds.
+Escheat revenues in the amount of \$10,000,000 were transferred to the TTF from fiscal 2000 until fiscal 2002, but were not transferred in fiscal 2003.
+Such escheat revenues were again transferred to the TTF in fiscal 2004, fiscal 2005 and fiscal 2006.
+Escheat revenues in the amount of \$24,000,000 were transferred to the TTF in fiscal 2007.
+The scheduled fiscal 2008, 2009 and 2010 transfers of escheat revenues to the TTF were suspended.
 These revenues were used by the General Fund to help make up for revenue shortfalls during fiscal 2008 and fiscal 2009.
-Due to continuing budget concerns, the General Assembly also did not make the scheduled transfer of escheat revenues to the Trust Fund in fiscal 2010.
-In fiscal 2011, the Trust Fund received a General Fund appropriation of \$14,000,000.
+Due to continuing budget concerns, the General Assembly also did not make the scheduled transfer of escheat revenues to the TTF in fiscal 2010.
+In fiscal 2011, the TTF received a General Fund appropriation of \$14,000,000.
 It was also legislated that additional transfers of up to \$70,000,000 would be made to various funds if the States escheat revenue receipts exceeded \$424,000,000 during the fiscal year.
-Under this legislation the second receipt of \$10,000,000 would be transferred to the Trust Fund.
-It is expected that \$24,000,000 of escheat revenues will be transferred to the Trust Fund in fiscal 2012 and in the fiscal years subsequent to fiscal 2012; however, the Authority and the Department emphasize that the appropriation of the escheat monies to the Trust Fund each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the Trust Fund in such years.
-In the Agreement the Authority has, in turn, pledged and assigned motor fuel tax revenue, motor vehicle document fees, motor vehicle registration fees, investment earnings and the Pledged Miscellaneous Transportation

-Revenue to secure the Bonds.
+Under this legislation the second receipt of \$10,000,000 was transferred to the TTF.
+In fiscal 2012, legislation increased the TTF contribution to \$40,000,000 and it is expected that \$40,000,000 of escheat revenues will be transferred to the TTF in the fiscal years subsequent to fiscal 2012; however, the Authority and the Department emphasize that the appropriation of the escheat monies to the TTF each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the TTF in such years.
+See footnote (1) to the Base Financial Plan - Capital table under "TRANSPORTATION CAPITAL PROJECTS AND FINANCING PLANS - Current Financial Plan" herein.
+In the Agreement the Authority has, in turn, pledged and assigned motor fuel tax revenue, motor vehicle document fees, motor vehicle registration fees, investment earnings and the Pledged Miscellaneous Transportation Revenue to secure the Bonds.
 The Pledged Miscellaneous Transportation Revenue and the Non-Pledged Miscellaneous Transportation Revenue (hereinafter defined) are hereafter collectively referred to as the "Miscellaneous Transportation Revenue".

-The State has covenanted in the Act that it will not repeal or reduce the motor fuel taxes, the motor vehicle document fees, the motor vehicle registration fees or the fees constituting Pledged Miscellaneous Transportation Revenue, which are pledged to secure the Bonds, below the levels in effect on the date of issuance of the 2010 Bonds until such Bonds are paid or provision for their payment is made.
-The State, however, has not authorized nor does it have any obligation to increase the rates of those taxes or fees to generate revenue to meet debt service on the 2010 Bonds.
+The State has covenanted in the Act that it will not repeal or reduce the motor fuel taxes, the motor vehicle document fees, the motor vehicle registration fees or the fees constituting Pledged Miscellaneous Transportation Revenue, which are pledged to secure the Bonds, below the levels in effect on the date of issuance of the 2012 Bonds until such Bonds are paid or provision for their payment is made.
+The State, however, has not authorized nor does it have any obligation to increase the rates of those taxes or fees to generate revenue to meet debt service on the 2012 Bonds.
 The above covenant does not apply to the Non-Pledged Miscellaneous Transportation Revenue, or other non-pledged revenue.